Philipp Maizerov

-Abbot Philip Mizer, OSBM is a Russian priest of the Ukrainian Greek Catholic Church and rector of the Russian Catholic of the Byzantine Rite monastic community in the Sargatskoe village.
+Abbot Philip Mizer, OSBM (1965 - 2021) was a Russian priest of the Ukrainian Greek Catholic Church and rector of the Russian Catholic of the Byzantine Rite monastic community in the Sargatskoe village.

 Biography

 Born into a family of Old Believers, Philip Mizer was baptized at age 14 at the White Church, near Kiev.
 On the 9th grade he was secretly attend services in Murmansk.
 After high school, he entered in the medical school.
 Mizer inspired on the example of Archbishop Luke (war-Yasenetsky), who combined to serve God with the service of the people.
 However, six months before the end of the school Mizer was seen in church at Easter, followed by exclusion from the Young Communist League, which meant the inability to go to college.
 With the blessing of Bishop Isidore he entered in the Pskov-Caves Monastery, where he was obedient to the economic court, kitchen and prosforne.
 Privately, he was tonsured a monk by an Archimandrite of the ROCOR, however, the bishop was against plans to become a monk and he was forced to move to another diocese where another bishop tonsured him into a small monastic name of Philip - in honor of Saint Philip Metropolitan of Moscow, and ordained him.